aravind-ramaswami/arr229/lab9.md

 # Overview

 In this lab, I used the robot to generate a room map by taking sensor measurements of various fixed points in the room.
 At each fixed point, the robot would spin around, taking measurements every 15 degrees.
 I chose to use PID on position control to achieve the best control over my robot.
 I was not confident in my robot's ability to turn slowly at a constant rate, so I opted to use position control.
 Furthermore, I can guarantee that the robot is stationary with position control, further increasing the accuracy of the measurements.
 I used the same orientation PID controller and motor commands from lab 6.
 I modified my main loop code to take four sensor measurements at every angle in 15-degree increments starting from 0 degrees.
-Importantly, I recorded the actual yaw angle when these sensor measurements were recorded.
+Importantly, I recorded the actual yaw angle when these sensor measurements were recorded, since I did not trust that my controller would drive the robot to the exact yaw angle.
 Since the actual angles were recorded, it did not matter if my orientation controller did not drive the robot to exactly the correct angle.
 The code is shown below.

 # Orientation Controller